 How To: Choose the Right Backpacking Stove

-The most important things with choosing the proper backpacking stove is to understand what you plan on using it for the most, and the type of trip you will be bringing it on.
+A stove is probably one of the most important pieces of equipment when it comes to traveling.
+Whether it’s a stove top for your RV, one that can be used in a tent or a lightweight one that can be kept in your backpack; it’s something that can keep you from starving.
+The most important things with choosing the proper backpacking stove are to understand what you plan on using it for the most, and the type of trip you will be bringing it on.

 - For shorter trips, when packing light and using dehydrated foods, a compressed gas, canister style stove is often the best.